Saurabhdixit93/RESTful_API/README.md

-# Features
+## Features

- > Create a task (Add title , description and status)
+ > Create a task (Add title , description and status).
- > You can Fetch all Task
+ > You can Fetch all Task.
- > You can fetch single task using unique id
+ > You can fetch single task using unique id.
- > You can update a task using unique id
+ > You can update a task using unique id.
- > You can Easily delete a task using unique id
+ > You can Easily delete a task using unique id.

-Routes and its methods:
+## Routes and its methods:

 | HTTP Method	| Route.     |
 ------------------------------